 County Ventura St. Patrick’s Day Parade

-On the morning before St. Patrick’s Day, enjoy a story with the Malibu Public Library’s Children’s librarian, create a small craft, find Lucky’s pot of gold, win a prize and eat a snack fit for a leprechaun (or two).
+On the Friday morning before St. Patrick’s Day, enjoy a story with the Malibu Public Library’s Children’s librarian, create holiday-inspired art, hunt for gold, win a prize and eat a snack fit for a leprechaun (or two).
 Be sure to keep your Irish eyes peeled for the special surprise guest scheduled to make an appearance!
 Fri.
 Mar.
 16. Event details.

-Frolicking fun is in full Irish effect with live music, corned beef and cabbage, green beer and lots of fun are on tap at the Original Farmers Market on St. Patrick’s Day.
-A bagpiper strolls the Market in the afternoon and traditional Irish folk singer plays in the evening.
+Frolicking fun is in full Irish effect with live music, corned beef and cabbage, green beer and lots o’ cheer at the Original Farmers Market on St. Patrick’s Day.
+A bagpiper strolls the Market in the afternoon and a traditional Irish folk singer plays in the evening.
 It’s the perfect place to get a little shopping done while you and the family get your green on!
 Sat.
 Mar.
 17. Event details.

 photo: City of Greeley via flickr